 4. Deportation

-An NRS 493.106 violation is presumably a deportable offense in Nevada since it involves weapons and threatens the safety of others.3 But an experienced criminal defense and immigration attorney may be able to persuade prosecutors to reduce the charge to a non-deportable offense.
+An NRS 493.106 violation is presumably a deportable offense in Nevada since it involves weapons and threatens the safety of others.3 Though an experienced criminal defense and immigration attorney may be able to persuade prosecutors to reduce the charge to a non-deportable offense.

 5. Record seals